 IMPORTANT: Before inspecting or assembling powerhead, all internal components must be completely clean and free of contaminants.
+Be careful to avoid damaging any machined surfaces.

 Remove any carbon accumulation from exhaust port areas.

 Remove any carbon accumulation from cylinder head combustion chambers.